JackKelly/hypergrib/README.md

 - [ ] Integrate with xarray
 - [ ] Efficiently update the manifest when new GRIBs arrive
 - [ ] Convert the `hypergrib` manifest to and from kerchunk / VirtualiZarr / Zarr manifest files

+## Name

+`hypergrib` uses "hyper" in its mathematical sense, like [hypercube](https://en.wikipedia.org/wiki/Hypercube) (an n-dimensional cube).
+Oh, and it's reminiscent of a very cool record label, too :)